aserowy/dots/README.md

 After these packages are installed run the install script with the following command.

+> For others to use: fork and change targets in flake.nix (user@system) accordingly.

 ```sh
 curl -L https://raw.githubusercontent.com/aserowy/dots/main/install.sh | sh
 ```